AberHu/Knowledge-Distillation-Zoo/README.md

 ## Results
 - The trained baseline models are used as teachers.
 For fair comparison, all the student nets have same initialization with the baseline models.
-- The initial models, trained models and training logs are uploaded [here](https://pan.baidu.com/s/1A0-FCggjwnAtCCoSpGsjzA) (Code: ezed).
+- The initial models, trained models and training logs are uploaded [here](https://pan.baidu.com/s/1A0-FCggjwnAtCCoSpGsjzA) (code: ezed).
 - The trade-off parameter `--lambda_kd` and other hyper-parameters are not chosen carefully.
 Thus the following results do not reflect which method is better than the others.
 - Some relation based methods, e.g. PKT, RKD and CC, have less effectiveness on CIFAR100 dataset.
 It may be because there are more inter classes but less intra classes in one batch.
 You could increase the batch size, create memory bank or design advance batch sampling methods.